suyinwb/kickstarter-analysis/README.md

 Therefore _**April, September**_ and _**November**_ can be taken into consideration as secondary launch months if Louise had missed the window between May to July.

 #### Analysis of All Category Outcomes Based on Goals

 ![All Category Outcomes Outcomes Based on Goals](resources/All_Cat_Outcomes_vs_Goals.png)

-We want to examine the pledger's behaviour in Kickstarter funding for all categories.
+We want to examine outcomes based on goals in Kickstarter funding for all categories.
 The chart above shows all categories outcome based on goals.
+We start by examining the trend lines for both successful & failed campaigns and it has the same trends as sub-category, Plays.
+Therefore we can determine that across all categories, campaigns with lower funding goals and very high funding goals have a higher success rate.

-With this chart, we can see that campaigns with the most likely change of reaching their goals are campaigns below $1000; with 76% campaigns reaching their funding goals.
+With this chart, we can see that campaigns with the most likely chance of reaching their goals are campaigns below $1000; with 76% campaigns reaching their funding goals.
 Second highest campaigns to reach their goals are campaigns between $1000 to $4999; with 66% campaigns reaching their funding goals.
 Third highest campaigns to reach their goals are campaigns between $5000 to $9999; with 53% campaigns reaching their funding goals.
 Fourth highest campaigns to reach their goals are campaigns between $10,000 to $14999 and between $40,000 to $44999; with 48% campaigns reaching their funding goals and 49% campaigns reaching their funding goals, respectively.

-Funding goals above $50,000 has the highest failed rate at 58% and canceled rate at 23%; followed by goals between $45,000 to $49,999 at 52%.
+Funding goals above $50,000 has the highest failed rate at 58% and cancelled rate at 23%; followed by goals between $45,000 to $49,999 at 52%.
 The third funding goals most likely to fail is goals between $20,000 to $24,999 at 49%.

+While Plays campaigns do not have any cancelled campaigns, other categories have in general a less than 20% cancelled rate.
+This means that playwright who launches their Kickstarter campaigns are serious about their projects.

+#### Analysis of All Category Outcomes Based on Goals